 Whilst this may not seem like a big deal to a novice, watchmakers know how important it is that a timepiece is accurate.
 Not only can contamination impact performance but it can also cause minor damage such as scratches from a rough piece of debris.
-Therefore it is crucial that your watch is protected, particularly when it is not being worked upon.
+Therefore your watch must be protected, particularly when it is not being worked upon.

 A watchmakers dust cover does just the job.
 It protects the watch and its delicate parts when you are taking a break and not actively working on it.
 It is one of the easiest items to source and is an invaluable addition to your watchmaking.

 What Are Watchmakers Dust Covers?

 Dust covers specifically designed for watchmaking are very similar to a small cake cover.
 They are typically a glass dome with a handle on top for easy movement.
 The majority also feature a tray on which the watch can be placed before covering very similar to a cake board.
 This presents the option to move your watch around whilst it is covered.